Channels

 The synchronization hook

 A synchronization hook can be configured for a channel to update your local copy of a channel with its remote source.
-Synchronization hooks, if configured, will run as part of the publishing process to confirm the ip has not been released yet.
+Synchronization hooks, if configured, will run as part of the publishing process to confirm the project has not been released yet.

 All channels with synchronization hooks can be manually triggered to run their synchronization hooks by running: